- Change the appearance or content of particular websites

 Other types of add-ons

-Search engine plugins are a simple and very specific type of add-on: they add new search engines to the browser's search bar.
+Search engine plugins add new search engines to the browser's search bar.

 User dictionaries let you spell-check in different languages.

 Language packs let you have more languages available for the user interface of Firefox.

 You can use the links below to get help, keep up to date with news around add-ons, and give us feedback.